Germoe/hit-predictor/reports/project_report.md

 ![](../notebooks/assets/outliers-streaks.png)

-Starting in 1995 we can see a pattern of what I'm going to call 'Super Songs' emerge.
+Starting in 1995 we can see a pattern of what I'm going to call _Super Songs_ emerge.
 Before 1995, there were only few songs that stayed long enough to be considered an outlier (Tukey's Fence rule).
 After 1993, however we can suddenly see these breakout songs occuring much more often.
 Standout years are 1996, 2001 and 2018 but other years are generating outliers more densely as well.

     Standard Deviations:
     <1991: 5.703656742368894